Jeffreydne/daily-planner/README.md

 ```
 The below function shows how my app uses event delegation to allow a single event listener to listen for a click of all 9 textarea save buttons.
 I pass in the selector ".saveBtn" in the event listener at the bottom, so that when the event is triggered, the currentTarget will be stored as the button itself, even if the user clicks on the icon located within a span within the button.

 The event is then passed to the saveInput fxn and using the jQuery currentTarget() and parent() methods, the division element containing the textarea is saved in a jQuery variable named textboxParent.
-The jQuery attr() method is then used to determine which timeblock was clicked on by retrieving the value of the id attribute, and storing that value in a variable "storageName".
-Then the value currently in that textarea is saved into local storage with the key it is saved with being the same as the id for that timeblock.
+The jQuery attr() method is then used to determine which timeblock was clicked on, by retrieving the value of the id attribute, and storing that value in a variable "storageName".
+Then the value currently in that textarea is saved into local storage.
+The key name it is saved with is the same as the id for that timeblock.

 ```JS
     function saveInput(event) {